tfuxu/Halftone/README.md

 If you don't find any other options appealing to you, then you can always compile code on your machine from source and install it that way.
 For more information, check out [How to build?](#how-to-build) section.

 ## How can I contribute?
 Thanks for asking!
-I always appriciate when someone wants to contribute to any project, and here you are who want to contribute to my project!
-Just for you, I've created this list of things that you need to do if you want to contribute to Pixely:
+Just for you, I've created this list of things you need to do if you want to contribute to Pixely:
 1. Read [Code of Conduct](CODE_OF_CONDUCT.md)
 2. Fork this repository: https://github.com/tfuxu/Pixely/fork
 3. Clone your fork: `git clone https://github.com/👁️you👁️/Pixely.git`
 4. Create a local branch with your changes: `git checkout -b new-thingies`
 5. When changing stuff in Python, try to follow [PEP8](https://pep8.org/)
-6. Commit your changes (please do the signed commits): `git commit -S`
+6. Commit your changes: `git commit`
 7. Push the changes to fork: `git push origin new-thingies`
 8. Create a new pull request